 Health Unit Coordinator Salary

 The average Health Unit Coordinator in the United States can expect to rake in roughly $14.36 per hour.
 This group's pay is mainly influenced by location, followed by the specific employer and experience level.
 Women account for the majority of Health Unit Coordinators who took the survey — 89 percent to be exact.
 Most Health Unit Coordinators like their work and job satisfaction is high.
 Medical benefits are awarded to a strong majority, and a fair number earn dental coverage.
-The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Health Unit Coordinator